How to Avoid The Locked Out of Twitter Syndrome

 If you have ever received a direct message from your friend’s hacked account, this is probably what happened.
 That friend likely trusted an unauthorized app with their password, and the hacker abused the account.

 Fake Fishes Become Locked Out of Twitter

 Don’t be a fake fish.
 Twitter is very wary of users with multiple accounts.
 It tracks whether you have more than one account by seeing that the accounts use the same IP address.
-The reason Twitter tracks this so closely is because it is concerned with whether you are using multiple accounts because you’ve created your own fake fanbase.
+The reason Twitter tracks this is that it is concerned with whether you are using multiple accounts.
+That is because you’ve created your own fake fanbase.

 Ryan Biddulph is a great example of keeping it real on Twitter as you can see from his tweet below.